maxkapur/maxkapur.github.io/_posts/2050-04-23-organize-tabs.md

 layout: post
 ---

-I didn't realize I had a system for this until I did.
+I didn’t realize I had a system for this until I did.

 My system: I only ever open one browser window (OK, two on my work computer where I use MS Edge profiles for different Microsoft accounts).